Anna Throndsen: Background

-Marriage to James Hepburn, Earl of Bothwell
+Engagement to James Hepburn, Earl of Bothwell

-Anna was married to Bothwell, by handfasting, while he was doing business in Denmark.
-The marriage was considered legitimate under Dano-Norwegian law, but was, and is still, treated as dubious or invalid, by English and Scots historians.
-For this reason, most English books refer to her, incorrectly, as a "mistress", or jilted lover.
-Anna's later Bergen lawsuit against Bothwell (ca. 1570), which held him to account for wrongful behaviour as a husband, as well as writings of the Scots Earl of Moray, lend credence to the fact that a marriage did transpire.
+Anna was engaged to Bothwell while he was doing business in Denmark, ca. 1560.
+The engagement was considered legitimate under Dano-Norwegian law, but was, and is still, treated as dubious or invalid by English and Scots historians.
+For this reason, most English books refer to her as a "mistress" or jilted lover.
+Anna's later Bergen lawsuit against Bothwell (1567), which held him to account for wrongful behaviour as a husband, as well as writings of the Scots Earl of Moray, lend credence to the fact that a kind of legal commitment did transpire.
+Norwegian historian Ludvig Ludvigsen Daae concluded in 1872 that they were engaged, but not fully married.
+A travel document issued to Anna ca. 1563, strongly indicates that Anna stayed in Scotland for a period in the first half of the 1560s.
+It has later been rumoured that during her stay Anna gave birth to Bothwell's only known child, William, the only son of Bothwell.
+This, however, is very unlikely as it was not brought up in the trial in Bergen in 1567.
+In 1565, she was twice mentioned as being present in Norway, where her mother and sisters had settled after their father's death ca. 1564.

-A notorious scoundrel, Bothwell married another woman, Lady Jean Gordon, in France, shortly after marrying her, and soon set his eyes on the Queen, Mary Stuart.
-While in Scotland, Anna was frustrated and unhappy.
-She was rumoured to have borne a child, this possibly being William, the only son of Bothwell.
-In the mid-1560s, she left Scotland to return to her family; her mother and siblings had returned to Norway on her father's death.
+In 1566, Bothwell married another woman, Lady Jean Gordon, but soon set his eyes on the Queen, Mary Stuart.
 Shortly thereafter, Bothwell proceeded to marry Mary Stuart, Queen of Scots, after having allegedly murdered her husband, Henry Stuart, Lord Darnley.

-Bothwell met his demise through a chance reunion with Anna in Bergen, Norway.
+Bothwell met his demise through a chance reunion with Anna in Bergen, Norway in 1567.
 He had left Scotland, fleeing the authorities seeking him on murder charges related to the death of Darnley.
 He was detained in the port of Bergen, Norway for lack of proper exit papers.
-Anna was now living in Bergen, where she had family connections.
-Bothwell's administrative detainment turned to imprisonment in Rosenkrantz Tower on the order of Anna's cousin, Danish Viceroy Erik Rosenkratz, on the basis of Anna's legal complaint against him for his use of her as his wife, and demand for restitution of her sizable dowry.
+Anna was now living in the vicinity of Bergen, most probably at the Ænes-farm in Kvinherrad, where she had family connections.
+Bothwell's administrative detainment turned to imprisonment in Rosenkrantz Tower on the order of the Danish commander of Bergenhus Castle, Erik Rosenkratz, on the basis of Anna's legal complaint against him for his use of her as his wife, and demand for restitution of her sizable dowry.
 A court case ensued, whereby she gave testimony putting forth that he had "three wives alive" including herself.

 Bothwell settled with Anna out of court, offering her as restitution one of his ships and promising her an additional annuity which he never was able to pay, as he never regained his freedom.
 The King of Denmark-Norway, Fredrik II had taken notice of him as a political pawn.
 Elizabeth I was calling for Bothwell's extradition back to Scotland to stand trial for the murder of Darnley, Elizabeth's cousin.
 Rather than turn him over to England, Fredrik II transferred Bothwell to Dragsholm Castle where he died after many years.